linkmalloc/proudbisayabai.ph/_posts/2023-01-06-camellahomes.md

 ****
 ![](https://d3hukd8e3cn3kb.cloudfront.net/images/posts/camellahomes/3.jpg)
-<small>Linked to Cebu City via the South Coastal Highway, Azienda sits atop the hills of Talisay with five enclaves, each of which stays true to its Italian them.</small>
+<small class="text-muted">Linked to Cebu City via the South Coastal Highway, Azienda sits atop the hills of Talisay with five enclaves, each of which stays true to its Italian them.</small>

 Lapu-Lapu City is on Mactan Island, where the abundance of beach resorts and natural sites is what every family will appreciate.
 It is also where the Mactan-Cebu International Airport is located, making Lapu-Lapu City a good jump-off point for travel.
 Most house-and-lot units are also in-demand since it is a popular spot for many expatriates, lending a fusion of food and activities.